-Experts emphasise there is no one-size-fits-all ZT infrastructure.
+Experts emphasize there is no one-size-fits-all ZT infrastructure.
 Every enterprise, and thus every ZT deployment, will be different.
-Additionally, ZT infrastructure is typically implemented over time in a series of smaller infrastructure modernisation projects.
+Additionally, ZT infrastructure is typically implemented over time in a series of smaller infrastructure modernization projects.
 The ideal ZT model rarely, if ever, exists.

 One of the attributes of the ZT model is its dynamic nature, so today’s ideal ZT model may not be ideal tomorrow.